 The App is organized in a series of pages, accessed through tabs (or an index page on smart phones).
 Each page contains information relevant to a phase of flight, such as Departure, Enroute, or Approach Procedures.
 There's a tab for "More" pages, that contains other relevant information, including Settings and Aircraft data.
 Be sure to set up your aircraft's information before using the performance data.
 The App will display a warning on each page if the default aircraft settings are used.
 Values you enter are stored locally and will be reestablished the next time you use the App.

-A unique feature of POH Performance apps is "Cloud Sync".
+A unique feature of the POH Performance Apps is "Cloud Sync".
 Cloud Sync sends all saved input values to the "cloud" (a server on the internet).
-This provides backup should you lose a device or it becomes corrupt, but it also allow you to synchronize the settings between devices.
-For example, you can flight plan on your Mac or PC desktop using a browser, then the results will transfer to your tablet or phone that uses a netive app.
+This provides backup should you lose a device or it becomes corrupt, but it also allows you to synchronize the settings between devices.
+For example, you can flight plan on your Mac or PC desktop using a browser, and the results will transfer to your mobile device when the App is started there.
 You can enable Cloud Sync by entering an email address and Cloud Sync ID in the More->Settings page.
-See the Help section for tips for shossing these values.
+See the Help section for tips for choosing these values.